Comfort. Compassion. Support.

 The Kayman 5K – Bethesda Hospice Care’s Annual Memorial Walk provides a unique opportunity to honor loved ones who have died.
 Named in honor and memory of Brian Kayman, a long-time Bethesda Hospice Care employee, this event has become a symbolic activity in which families, friends, community members, volunteers, and others unite through their commonality of grief to honor and memorialize a friend or loved one who has died.

 We hope that each year more people will take advantage of this wonderful way of commemorating the life of a loved one who has died.
 The death of a loved one changes us forever.
 But love does not end in death.
 The Kayman 5K is a great example of a ritual that helps to keep these continuous bonds with our loved ones.

 "We Honor Veterans" Program

-Bethesda is one of only a handful of hospice programs in Missouri to achieve a Level Five rating from WHV, the highest rating possible.
-It reflects our profound respect for the sacrifices and courage of our nation’s Veterans, as well as commitment to honor their lives and deaths in the most honorable way possible.
+Bethesda is one of only a handful of programs providing hospice at home or otherwise in Missouri to achieve a Level Five rating from WHV, the highest rating possible.
+It reflects our profound respect for the sacrifices and courage of our nation’s Veterans, as well as our commitment to honor their lives and deaths in the most honorable way possible.